faradeen-ja/MuleSoftJavaAPIDemo/README.md

 **API Exploration**
-If we are not simulating API requets via Mule Flows the Explore the API documentation provided by the e-commerce platform.
+If we are not simulating API requets via Mule Flows, then Explore the API documentation provided by the e-commerce platform.
 (SHOPYFY) or others.
 "This documentation defines the endpoints, request/response structures, and MuleSoft Flow internal authentication methods.

 **🗂VS Code File/Folder Structure**